turingschool-projects/kwk-level3-swift/aviatrix/i2_distance_and_fuel.markdown

 Eventually you'll have to pay that fuel bill.
 Let's keep track of our total spent on refueling.

-Your plane has a `fuelCost` variable that starts at zero.
+Create a `fuelCost` variable in `Aviatrix` that starts at zero.
 Each time you refuel, add the amount that you spent to the total `fuelCost`.
 Read your gauges after two refuels and make sure that the total is correct.

 ## What We've Got